 2. Amber Control Procedure: for wastes presenting sufficient risk to justify their control.

 Wastes subject to these control procedures are listed in Appendices 3 and 4 to the OECD Council Decision: the Green and Amber lists of wastes.
 The controls of waste shipments are carried out by national competent authorities and Customs Offices as appropriate, through the use of notification and movement documents.
-The latest text modifications to Appendices 3 and 4 of the OECD Council Decision will come into effect on the 1st of January, 2021.
+The came into effect on 1st of January 2021.

 Since March 1992, transboundary movements of wastes destined for recovery operations between member countries of the Organisation for Economic Co-operation and Development (OECD) have been supervised and controlled under a specific intra-OECD Control System.